-When the image being displayed in the 2D view looks correct then clicking the Preview but vector boundaries either around the selected Trace Color or the grayscale.
+When the image being displayed in the 2D view looks correct then clicking the Preview button automatically creates vector boundaries either around the selected Trace Color or the grayscale.

 Fitting-Options

 The options available on this form control how closely the vectors fit / follow the selected color boundaries and these can be modified to obtain improved results.